These Chicken Foil Packets are an easy summertime meal with virtually no clean up. Perfect for camping or just an easy dinner at home!

 I love making foil pack dinners in the summer.
 They are so easy to do and there is no mess afterwards!
 You can even eat these right out of the foil if you want even less mess (we will usually eat them over paper plates just in case they leak.
-Whether you want an easy weeknight meal at home or looking for a great camping recipe, these Lemon Chicken Foil Packets have got you covered.
+Whether you want an easy weeknight meal at home or looking for a great camping recipe, these Chicken Foil Packets have got you covered.

 Prepping the Packets.